cardstack/cardstack-documentation/guides/release/card-sdk/index.md

+The best way to understand what a card can do is to first get some hands-on experience making one!

 You can think of a Card as a "mini app" that can be run in different places within an app, or shared between different apps.
 For example, someone might build a Card that fetches and displays user information from a GitHub profile.
 The information could be displayed on a standalone page, or as a small widget on another page.